Kizari/Anima/src/Anima.EntityFrameworkCore.SourceGeneration/README.md

 attribute to automatically generate `DbSet` properties for every class in the project that implements `IEntityTypeConfiguration`.

+> [!TIP]
+> For classes that don't need to implement `IEntityTypeConfiguration`, the `IEntity` marker interface from the
+> `Anima.EntityFrameworkCore` namespace can be implemented instead to mark the class for `DbSet` generation.

 ### Example

 Given the following classes: